AniruddhaAshokPatil/biomedical-rag-hallucination/README.md

 ### Gold-Context Control

-Uses the same generator as the other systems but is supplied with the benchmark-attached evidence passages directly.
+Uses the same generator as the other systems but is supplied with the benchmark attached evidence passages directly.

 \---